No products in the cart.

 You might want to make your own CBD oil for a few reasons:

-Homemade CBD oil can be the foundation ingredient for topical salves, ointments, homemade edibles, and a great addition to your pet’s food.
+Homemade CBD infusions can be the foundation ingredient for topical salves, ointments, edibles, and can even make a great addition to your pet’s food (just make sure you know how to properly dose your pet.)

 When you make your own CBD oil at home, you’re in control of how strong the final product is.
 If you want to make a low-strength CBD oil that you can spoon into Fido’s food next time there’s a thunderstorm you can.
 Or, if you’re trying to make knockout homemade CBD edibles, you’re making an extra-strength CBD oil is your first step.